Quantum causal inference in the presence of hidden common causes: An entropic approach: Proposed Entropic Approach for Confounder Discovery in Quantum Systems

 \subsection{\textbf{\qinferg:} An Algorithm for the Identification of Latent Confounders}

 In this section, we propose a quantum entropic approach to causal inference that can discern the difference between causation and correlation.
-Specifically, under the assumption that \textit{there are no low-entropy mediators} (Assumption \ref{mainassump2}), Algorithm \ref{alg:qLatentSearch} can be used to distinguish causation from spurious correlation between two observed quantum systems.
+Specifically, under Assumption \ref{mainassump1}, extended to quantum, Algorithm \ref{alg:qLatentSearch} can be used to distinguish causation from spurious correlation between two observed quantum systems.
 This enables us to distinguish latent graph in Figure \ref{fig:possibilities}(a) from the triangle or direct graphs in Figure \ref{fig:possibilities}(b)-(c).
 Our main assumption is that the latent confounders, if they exist, have small von Neumann entropy.
-In other words, in Figure \ref{fig:possibilities}(a), $S(Z)\le \theta$ for some $\theta$.
-Similar to the classical version of this problem, we conjecture that $\theta=\alpha\min\{S(X),S(Y)\}$ for some $\alpha < 1$.
-Considering Assumption \ref{mainassump1} and Assumption \ref{mainassump2} along with \qlsearch~(Algorithm \ref{alg:qLatentSearch}), we propose an algorithm, called \qinferg~(Algorithm \ref{alg:qInferGraph}), to identify latent graphs.
+Formally, we have: \begin{assumption} Consider any causal model with observed quantum subsystems $X$ and $Y$.
+Let $Z$ represents the quantum system that captures all latent confounders between $X$ and $Y$.
+Then $S(Z)<\theta$, where $S(Z) = -\textrm{tr}(\rho\log\rho)$. \end{assumption}